Luis Alberto Lopez: Lopez vs. Gonzalez

 Lopez was booked to make a voluntary title defense of his IBF championship against Joet Gonzalez on September 15, 2023, at the American Bank Center in Corpus Christi, Texas.
 He retained the title by unanimous decision, with scores of 118–110, 117–111 and 116–112.

 Lopez vs. Abe

 Lopez was scheduled to make the third defense of his IBF featherweight title against Reiya Abe on March 2, 2024 in Verona, New York.
 He won the fight by TKO in the eighth round.

 Lopez vs. Leo

 Lopez made the fourth defense of his IBF featherweight title against Angelo Leo at Tingley Coliseum in Albuquerque, New Mexico on August 10, 2024.
 Lopez lost the fight and his IBF title by knockout in the tenth round.

 Lopez vs. Montoya

-Lopez made his return against Eduardo Montoya at Palenque del Fex in Mexicali, Mexico on March 29th, 2025.
+Lopez made his return against Eduardo Montoya at Palenque del Fex in Mexicali, Mexico on March 29, 2025.
 He won the fight by KO in the first round.

+Lopez vs. Lugo

+Lopez knocked out Daniel Lugo in the third round at Frontwave Arena, Frontwave Arena, Oceanside, California, United States, on 11 September 2026.